Chris-Synnott/testLWC/README.md

-# my-app
+# Syn Lightning Web Components

-Here will be some information about the app.
+Testing out the new Salesforce Lightning Web Components!

 ## How to start?